reactjs/react.dev/beta/src/content/learn/preserving-and-resetting-state.md

 </Sandpack>

 Try entering something into the input, and then press "Alice" or "Bob" to choose a different recipient.
-You will notice that the input state is preserved because the `<Chat>` is rendered at the same position in the tree.
+You will notice that the input state is preserved because the `<Chat />` is rendered at the same position in the tree.

 **In many apps, this may be the desired behavior, but not in a chat app!** You don't want to let the user send a message they already typed to a wrong person due to an accidental click.
 To fix it, add a `key`: